plandek-utils/cache-utils/README.md

 import { disconnectedCleanableRedisCache } from "@plandek-utils/cache-utils";

-// we can use ioredis-mock for mocking the Redis client
+// we can use ioredis-mock for mocking the Redis client import RedisMock from "ioredis-mock";

-// @ts-types="npm:@types/ioredis-mock"
-import redisMock from "ioredis-mock";

-const redis = new redisMock.default({...});
+const redis = new RedisMock({...});
 const cleanable = disconnectedCleanableRedisCache(redis);
 ```

 ## Development

-This package is developed with deno 2.
+This package is developed with Node.js and TypeScript.
 The production code is in `src/mod.ts` and its test in
 `src/__tests__/mod.spec.ts`

-- `deno fmt src`: format files
+- `npm run fix`: format and lint files
-- `deno lint src`: lint files
+- `npm run check`: type check and lint files
+- `npm test`: run tests
+- `npm run test:coverage`: run tests with coverage report
+- `npm run build`: build the package
-- `deno run ci`: run the tests with coverage, then convert to lcov and prepare in
+- `npm run prepare-release`: run all checks, tests and build before release

-  `html_cov` an HTML export of the coverage info.
+## Creating a New Version

+This project uses [light-release](https://github.com/plandek-utils/light-release) for versioning.
+To create a new version:

+1. Make your changes and commit them following conventional commit format
+2. Run `npm run prepare-release` to ensure all checks pass
+3. Use `npx light-release` to create a new version.
+This will:
+   - Generate release notes
+   - Update version in package.json
+   - Create a version commit and tag